Trinity Cathedral – Cleveland, OH. – April 5, 2016

 Her 17-song set was loaded with greatest hits that any Belinda fan would love.
 She devoted seven songs to the Runaway Horses album.
 The four biggest hits from the Go-Go’s and the hits from Heaven on Earth were the tent-poles of the night.
 The traditional Karen Carpenter classic, “Superstar,” capped the evening.

 The energy during the show was off the charts.
 Trinity Cathedral is a breathtaking venue, but when Belinda started it was simply a place she was playing.
 However, by the conclusion of her performance, the room was electrified.
-Early into the set, the crowd surrounded the stage.
+Early in the set, the crowd surrounded the stage.
 I personally witnessed two people push others out of the way to get closer.

 In some ways, I was reminded of the vibe of an independent wrestling show.
 A big star from the past comes to town for a performance at a small venue in front of their most die-hard fans.
 Gabe Lopez felt like a journeyman worker on the undercard trying to win over the audience.